 A person can become a certified renovator by either:

-The trainers that promote their courses on EPA LEAD CERTIFICATION CALIFORNIA offer open-enrollment workshops across the state as well as in-house training at your office.
+The trainers that promote their courses on LEAD RRP CERTIFICATION CALIFORNIA offer open-enrollment workshops across the state as well as in-house training at your office.
 You can sign up for one of their scheduled courses online, or contact customer support on this page.

-EPA LEAD CERTIFICATION CALIFORNIA is a market place for EPA and State Approved Trainers to sell their construction safety training courses.
+LEAD RRP CERTIFICATION CALIFORNIA is a market place for EPA and State Approved Trainers to sell their construction safety training courses.
 You can always be confident about who is providing your training on this site by viewing the "Provider" section at the very top of all course registration pages.

 In addition to training, your firm must become an accredited Renovation Firm by applying to the US Environmental Protection Agency (EPA).
 The registration fee is $300, separate from the training fee, and accreditation is valid for 5 years.
 You must have both the training certificate and the firm certificate present on all qualifying job sites.